ProsperasTeam/ScsMarketPlaceAPI.NET/README.md

-# ScsMarketPlaceAPI.NET
+# ScsMarketplaceAPIDotNet
-test repo permissions
+This repo is a starting point finding advantages over kotlin micronaut services.